Lafayette Archival Oral History Collection 1968-2001

 Oral History with Elmer E. and Emily Bell Moon

-In this interview, Elmer discusses his early childhood and has a lengthy discussion about how his family came to reside in Lafayette, where Elmer was then born.
+In this interview, Elmer discusses his early childhood and has a lengthy discussion about how his family came to reside in Lafayette, CO, where Elmer was then born.
 He worked in the mines for about 15 years and then after the war he went to work as a pipe layer.
-Elmer talks about the strike and the aftermath and how difficult it was for the city to recover.
+Elmer talks about the strike, the aftermath, and how difficult it was for the city to recover.

 Pages